-Immediately after you have created a new program, the TNC starts the dialog for entering the workpiece blank definition.
-Always define the workpiece blank as a cuboid by entering the MIN and MAX points, each with reference to the selected reference point.
+After you have created a new program you can define a workpiece blank.
+For example, define a cuboid by entering the MIN and MAX points, each with reference to the selected reference point.

-After you have created a new program, the TNC automatically initiates the workpiece blank definition and asks for the required data:
+After you have selected the desired blank form via soft key, the TNC automatically initiates the workpiece blank definition and asks for the required data:

-- Working plane in graphic: XY?: Enter the active spindle axis.
+- ► Working plane in graphic: XY?: Enter the active spindle axis.
 Z is saved as default setting.
-Accept with the ENT key - Workpiece blank def.: minimum X: Smallest X coordinate of the workpiece blank with respect to the reference point, e.g. 0.
-Confirm with the ENT key - Workpiece blank def.: minimum Y: Smallest Y coordinate of the workpiece blank with respect to the reference point, e.g. 0.
-Confirm with the ENT key - Workpiece blank def.: minimum Z: Smallest Z coordinate of the workpiece blank with respect to the reference point, e.g. -40.
-Confirm with the ENT key - Workpiece blank def.: maximum X: Largest X coordinate of the workpiece blank with respect to the reference point, e.g. 100.
-Confirm with the ENT key - Workpiece blank def.: maximum Y: Largest Y coordinate of the workpiece blank with respect to the reference point, e.g. 100.
-Confirm with the ENT key - Workpiece blank def.: maximum Z: Largest Z coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Accept with the ENT key - ▶ Workpiece blank def.: minimum X: Smallest X coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Confirm with the ENT key - ► Workpiece blank def.: minimum Y: Smallest Y coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Confirm with the ENT key - ▶ Workpiece blank def.: minimum Z: Smallest Z coordinate of the workpiece blank with respect to the reference point, e.g. -40.
+Confirm with the ENT key - ► Workpiece blank def.: maximum X: Largest X coordinate of the workpiece blank with respect to the reference point, e.g. 100.
+Confirm with the ENT key - ► Workpiece blank def.: maximum Y: Largest Y coordinate of the workpiece blank with respect to the reference point, e.g. 100.
+Confirm with the ENT key - ► Workpiece blank def.: maximum Z: Largest Z coordinate of the workpiece blank with respect to the reference point, e.g. 0.
 Confirm with the ENT key.
 The TNC concludes the dialog

-0 BEGIN PGM NEW MM

-1 BLK FORM 0.1 Z X+0 Y+0 Z-40

-2 BLK FORM 0.2 X+100 Y+100 Z+0

-3 END PGM NEW MM
+0 BEGIN PGM NEW MM 1 BLK FORM 0.1 Z X+0 Y+0 Z-40 2 BLK FORM 0.2 X+100 Y+100 Z+0 3 END PGM NEW MM

-Defining the workpiece blank: page 92
+■ Define the blank: page 90